Patsy Aldana

 Patricia Aldana is a children's book publisher based in Canada.
-She is the founder and former publisher of Groundwood Books, past president of the International Board on Books for Young People (IBBY), current president of the IBBY Trust, and current publisher of Aldana Libros, an imprint of Greystone Kids.
+She is the founder and former publisher of Groundwood Books, past president of the International Board on Books for Young People (IBBY), former president of the IBBY Trust, and current publisher of Aldana Libros, an imprint of Greystone Kids.
 She was named to the Order of Canada in 2010 "for her contributions to children's publishing in Canada and around the world."

 Background

 Aldana was born and brought up in Guatemala.
 She came to Canada in 1971, after attending Stanford University, where she received her Bachelor's Degree in Art History in 1968, and did post graduate work at Bryn Mawr College from 1968 to 1969, and the University of Toronto in 1972.
 She is a dual citizen of Guatemala and Canada.

+She was married to writer Matt Cohen prior to his death in 1999.

 Career

 Aldana founded Groundwood Books in 1978.
 During her tenure from 1978 to 2012, the publisher won 20 Governor General's Awards.

 Under Aldana’s leadership, Groundwood was committed to finding, developing, and publishing authors and illustrators from communities who had been mostly absent from publishing programs in the past, including Chinese, Black, Sikh, Japanese and Hispanic Canadian communities.
 Most of these creators' books are still in print, have been published internationally and won awards.

 Groundwood established a publishing presence in the United States in 1996, and became a leading publisher of books for the Latino market, publishing bilingual and Spanish books.
 Groundwood was also noted for its publication of books for children from around the world in translation.

 Aldana was also the adult fiction publisher for Douglas & McIntyre for most of the 1980s and 1990s.

 Aldana retired from Groundwood Books in 2012.
 From 2013 to 2018, she took on the task of acquiring and publishing a list of 8 to 10 picture books from around the world for the world-wide Chinese language market, published as The World Library by the China Children’s Press and Publication Group (CCPPG), China’s largest publishing company.
 She also helped to train the editors and staff at the CCPPG in the elements of what makes a quality children’s book, and worked closely with particular authors.